Tore Eriksen: Career

 He was first employed as a research assistant from 1974 to 1978.
 He was later hired by the Ministry of Finance and Customs in 1978, and subsequently was promoted to deputy under-secretary of State in 1991.
 From 1993 to 1998 he was a deputy under-secretary of State in the Office of the Prime Minister.
 From January 1999 to June 2011 he was the permanent under-secretary of State of the Ministry of Finance, except a period from 2002 to 2003 when Lorents Lorentsen was acting secretary.
 It was in this period that he, along with Jens Stoltenberg and Karl Eirik Schjøtt-Pedersen authored the so-called budgetary rule, which regulates the usage of capital gains from the oil and petroleum sector and which would play a pivotal part of the economic policy of consecutive Norwegian governments.
-Known as a numerical "genius", he is also credited with providing the stable fiscal policy which Norway maintained throughout the 2007–2012 global financial crisis.
+Known as a numerical "genius", he is also credited with providing the stable fiscal policy which Norway maintained throughout the Great Recession.

 Eriksen served as Norway's official ambassador to the Organisation for Economic Co-operation and Development from 2011 to 2014, when he returned to the Ministry of Finance as a special adviser.